AdobeDocs/campaign.en/help/v8/audiences/create-profiles.md

 Once data has been collected you can use it in your workflows, for example to enrich a delivery or update the database.
 For more on this, refer to [Campaign Classic v7 documentation]https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/introduction/how-to-use-workflow-data.htmll){target="_blank"}.

-## Export data {#exporting-data-via-a-workflow}

-Workflows can be a useful way to automate some of your export processes or to export precise sets of data after using some of the available data management activities available to transform your data.

-Export operations are performed using a **[!UICONTROL Data extraction (file) activity]**.
-For more on how to configure and use the activity, refer to [this page](../../workflow/using/extraction--file-.md)

 ## One-shot imports{#import-jobs}